 Phone etiquette does not come naturally to most kids.
 It needs to be taught.
 Here are some very basic rules for talking on the phone.

 It will also help Cub Scouts working on improving their manners.
-Even Boy Scouts can benefit from reviewing these guidelines from time to time, especially when it comes time to call a merit badge counselor.
+Even Scouts BSA can benefit from reviewing these guidelines from time to time, especially when it comes time to call a merit badge counselor.

 When you answer the phone: